Mooncake: Use in other countries and regions

+East Asia

+Mongolia

+Mooncakes are transliterated into Mongolian as yeven (еэвэн, ᠶᠧᠪᠢᠩ).
+Mooncakes in Mongolia are hearty with the crust made from wheat flour, barley and raisin is a popular filling.

 Japan

 Mooncakes in Japan are known as geppei (月餅), a transliteration of the Chinese name.
 Their designs are based on the Cantonese mooncake, are associated with Chinese culture and are sold all year round, mainly in Japan's Chinatowns.
 Azuki (red bean) paste is the most popular filling for these mooncakes, but other sorts of beans, as well as chestnut, are also used.